 Borrowers will not be able to qualify for a First Republic Loan unless they can jump through a number of hoops.

 High Loan Balance Requirement – Surprisingly, First Republic will not help borrowers with small or even average loan balances refinance their loans.
-The minimum balance to refinance is $40,000 and the maximum balance to refinance is $300,000.
+The minimum loan amount is $60,000 and the maximum is $350,000.
 Most student loan refinancing lenders having a minimum refinance balance requirement of $5,000 to around $10,000.

 Limited Geographic Range – Unlike most other student loan refinancing companies, First Republic borrowers have to finish their applications in person at a local branch.
 Branches are limited to California, Portland (Oregon), Boston, Palm Beach (Florida), Greenwich and New York City.
-Unless you live within their “service area,” First Republic will not refinance your student loans.
+Unless you live within their “service area,” First Republic will not offer a loan.
 This means that geography precludes most people from getting a First Republic Loan.

-Personal Liquidity Requirement – On their website, First Republic indicates that potential borrowers need documents to verify “personal liquidity with full account statements.”
-However, the site does not indicate the amount of liquid assets necessary to qualify for a loan.
-We have heard from readers who indicated that the requirement was 25% of the loan balance.
-That means if you want to refinance $100,000 in student loans, you have to have access to $25,000 in cash.
-This requirement will preclude a large number of borrowers.
+Personal Liquidity Requirement – On their website, First Republic used to indicate that potential borrowers need documents to verify “personal liquidity with full account statements.”
+However, the site no longer indicates the amount of liquid assets necessary to qualify for a loan.
+Applicants may need to maintain a minimum savings or checking account balance in order to get approved.

 Checking Account Requirement – A student loan lender requiring a checking account is not unheard of, however, the First Republic Checking account requirements are quite strict.
 The minimum balance to open an account is $500, but unless your average monthly balance is above $3,500 you will have to pay a $25 fee each month.

 Auto Debit Requirement – The industry standard is that if you sign up for automatic withdrawals for your student loan payments you get a .25% interest rate deduction.
 First Republic imposes a strict penalty if you do not meet this requirement.
 Borrowers who refuse automatic withdrawals from their account have to pay their base interest rate plus 5.00%.
-That means if you have a 1.95% loan and do not sign up for the auto debit, your interest rate will jump to 6.95%.
-The same 5.00% penalty is also imposed for borrowers who do not direct deposit their main source of income into their First Republic account.
+That means if you have a 2.25% loan and do not sign up for the auto-debit, your interest rate will jump to 7.25%.
+The same 5.00% penalty is also imposed for borrowers who do not directly deposit their main source of income into their First Republic account.